Mulabagilu: Economy

 The major sources of employment are in the agriculture, dairy, sericulture, floriculture and tourism-related industries.
 Farmers in Mulabagilu are completely dependent upon borewell water for irrigation and drinking.

-Mulabagilu is home to several famous temples, and is popularly known as the land of "Temple Places."
+Mulabagilu is home to several famous temples, and is popularly known as the land of "Hoysalara hebbagilu."
 Many transport and travel businesses set up their base here.
-Mulabagilu is also famous for a variety of dosse called Mulabagal Dosse.
-A lot of travellors especially bikers stop at Prasad's Mulabagal Dosa Corner to get authentic taste of same.
+Mulabagilu is also famous for a variety of dosse called Mulabagal Dose.
+A lot of travellors especially bikers stop at Prasad hotel and Mulabagal Dosa Corner to get authentic taste of same.
 Mulabagilu has many sericuluture and vegetable trading markets, including potatoes, tomatoes (in Vadahalli), brinjal, beans, beetroot, carrots, chow-chow and cabbage.
 The state government of Karnataka acquired non-agriculture land for industrial development activities as part of an initial step the government proposed for a granite industries hub at Mulabagilu Taluk.
 Mulabagilu is known for tobacco beedis.
-Many brands of beedis are produced and distributed to Karanataka and Andhra Pradesh.
+Many brands of beedis are produced like mohan beedi, etc.;

+and distributed to Karanataka and Andhra Pradesh.
 The Muslim community is largely engaged in this business.